DanielRosillo/Delysid-ANN/README.md

 ![sig](https://user-images.githubusercontent.com/23446483/47272529-b4105480-d54c-11e8-9b18-bb9841a396d1.png)

-In the last layer their neurons is evaluate from binary way.
+In the last layer their neurons are evaluate from binary way.

 ## Authors